Atlanta, Georgia Bicycle Accident Attorneys

 If you have been injured in a bicycle accident, you may be entitled to compensation for your injuries.
 The experienced attorneys at Stokes & Kopitsky, P.A. have helped victims of bicycle accidents to file claims against and recover damages from the parties responsible for their injuries.

 Bicycle accidents can have devastating effects on both the victim and their family.
 Injuries from bicycle accidents can result in financial hardship or major life changes.
 These consequences may qualify you to seek compensation.
-Stokes & Kopitsky has obtained significant compensation for victims of bicycle and motorcycle accidents in Atlanta and throughout Georgia.
+Stokes & Kopitsky has recovered significant compensation for victims of bicycle and motorcycle accidents in Atlanta and throughout Georgia.

 Cyclists and the Danger of the Road